 Everything You Need to Know About OCD by Dr. Lynne M. Drummond with Laura J. Edwards is, as the title suggests, a comprehensive book covering OCD and its treatment.
 The lead author clearly has considerable clinical expertise working with clients with hard-to-treat OCD.

-The book looks at the processes involved in OCD, including distressing thoughts increasing when one tries to suppress them, and thought-action fusion (the belief that having a thought is the moral equivalent to performing the act that the thought relates to—I’ve got a blog post coming up on that).
+The book looks at the processes involved in OCD, including distressing thoughts increasing when one tries to suppress them, and thought-action fusion (the belief that having a thought is the moral equivalent to performing the act that the thought relates to).
 It covers different types of OCD as well as common co-occurring conditions.
 Autism spectrum disorder is one of the co-occurring conditions mentioned, and the author explains how to differentiate between autistic rituals and OCD rituals.

 There’s a chapter devoted to medication treatments, side effects, and commonly asked questions about med use.
 I found it interesting that the author chose to use the term “dopamine blockers” rather than “antipsychotics.”
 Dopamine blocker is actually a more accurate term than antipsychotic, but the choice definitely seemed like an acknowledgement of the associated stigma.
 There’s also a chapter on emerging research that looks at the role of treatments like neurosurgery (a far cry from the icepick lobotomies performed back in the day) and deep brain stimulation (which is also used for depression)